itmat/Normalization/README.md

 * --cfg <cfg file> : configuration file for the study
 * option : <br>
      [pipeline options]<br>
+     By default, the pipeline will pause after the [5) Predict Number of Reads](https://github.com/itmat/Normalization/tree/master#5-predict-number-of-reads) step.
+You will have a chance to check the expected number of reads after normalization and the list of percent high expressors before resuming.<br>
      **-dont_pause** : Use this option if you do not want the pipeline to pause. <br>
      **-resume** : Use this option to resume the pipeline.
 You may edit the &lt;file of sample dirs> file and/or change the highexpressor cutoff value.<br>